daneshvar-amrollahi/Computer-Architecture-Course-Projects/README.md

-# Computer-Architecture-Course-Projects
+# Computer-Architecture-Course-Projects (Fall 2020)
 MIPS Processor (Single-Cycle, Multi-Cycle, Pipeline) Implementation in Verilog HDL.

-Read the reports for each project for more info.
+Read the reports of each project for more info.